issp-center-dev/DCore/doc/install.rst

 Version compatibility
 ---------------------

+The current version of DCore supports TRIQS 1.4, and ALPSCore 2.1 or later.
 Be careful that the version of the TRIQS library and of the dft tools must be compatible (more information on the :ref:`TRIQS website <triqslibs:welcome>`).
 If you want to use a version of the dft tools that is not the latest one, go into the directory with the sources and look at all available versions::